KrystianGreblowski/movie-world/README.md

 The application contains three main types of pages:

 ### Main page
 This is the first page you see when you open the application.
-Trending, popular and upcoming films and popular series are displayed.
+Trending, popular and upcoming films or popular series are displayed.

 ![Main Page](https://i.postimg.cc/rFbK9074/main-page.png)

 ### Subpage
-This page displays popular, current, upcoming and top rated films or series.
+This page displays popular, trending, upcoming and top rated films or series.
 It is also used to display the search results when you enter something in the search bar.

 ![Sub Page](https://i.postimg.cc/vTKHXk2y/sub-page.png)